Firehole Ranch Fishing Guides

 Ryan began his fly-fishing fascination in the southeastern region of the Appalachian Mountains.
 During this time, Ryan explored the backwoods of Georgia, North Carolina and Tennessee chasing wild brook, rainbow and brown trout.
 Shortly thereafter Ryan found his true passion in life when he began guiding with the Four Rivers Fly Shop in Blairsville, GA.
 Ryan has applied the last 10 years towards helping guests appreciate the true spirit of fly fishing that he embraces.
 He has guided at Brigadoon and Froghollow Lodges in north Georgia, helping guests catch and release trophy-size rainbow and brown trout.
 He has also guided in Alaska where he assisted anglers in their quest to hook into chinook, coho and sockeye salmon, along with dolly varden, arctic char and huge rainbows.
 When Ryan is not guiding he instructs future guides on fly casting, fly-tying, Czech nymphing and rowing techniques at the Clark Fork River Outfitter's guide school in St Regis, Montana.
 He also relishes in competitive fly-fishing and has been appointed coach of his Czech nymphing team.
 Ryan can be found traveling the backcountry of Idaho in pursuit of steelhead, cutthroat, rainbow and brown trout.
 In the winter he skis, ties flies and of course fishes!

 Born and raised in Boyne City, Michigan, Scotty picked up his first rod with his grandfather when he was eight years old.
 In 1987, Scotty moved to Breckenridge, Colorado to follow his professional skiing dreams.
 While he coached and skied freestyle both as an amateur and professional, he fine-tuned his fly fishing skills with friends who were guides.
-In 1987 after fulfilling his skiing dreams, he moved back to Michigan and started his own business guiding for trout and steelhead.
-He also guided for other outfitters, including the Pere Marquette River Lodge and Hawkins Outfitters.
+After fulfilling his skiing dreams, he moved back to Michigan and started his own business guiding for trout and steelhead.
+He also guided for other outfitters - including the Pere Marquette River Lodge and Hawkins Outfitters.
 In 2004, he packed up and headed to Southwest Montana to find a place where he could ski and fly fish.
 As a guide, he has spent countless days on the Madison, Gallatin, Henry’s Fork, and the waters of Yellowstone National Park sharing his passion for fly fishing with his clients.
 In 2009, Scotty joined the Firehole Ranch.
 He has worked with anglers of varying skill levels and lives for helping beginners land their first trout.
 On his days off, you will find him pulling big streamers with his friends in a never-ending quest to land a fish of a lifetime while taking in the beautiful Montana landscape.
 In the off-season, Scotty lives in Big Sky, Montana where he works as a ski instructor for the Yellowstone Club and still manages to spend a couple days a week stalking the wintering browns and rainbows of the Madison and Gallatin Rivers.

 A true Montana native, born in Helena and raised in Missoula, Allan attended the University of Montana.
 “I was raised in a family of outdoorsmen, received my first fly-rod—a bamboo rod—from my father at the age of 10 and have been an avid fly fisherman ever since.
 I have fished miles upon miles of the streams and rivers throughout the Northwest, savoring each footstep along these beautiful waters.”
 Guiding fly fishermen has been a rewarding and natural semi-retirement job for Allan.
 He spends his summers in Southwest Montana and has also guided in Chile and Patagonia for the past 10 years.
 Fly fishing is not Allan’s only passion, he spends off-time studying Montana history as well as Montana wildlife.
 Allan is very adept at finding the big trout and being a patient instructor in the process, whether you are an expert fly fisherman or just learning how to cast.
 Other hobbies include fly tying, backpacking, hiking into high mountain lakes, elk hunting and trail riding.